 Undoubtedly ‘inspired’ By the TaylorMade spider this could be yours for less than a used original.

-Also available in 34 or 35 inch length with the mid-sized paddle grip.
+Also available in 34 or 35-inch lengths with a mid-sized paddle grip.

 Tour Edge HP Series